fowler-lab/who_catalogue_conversion/README.md

 Labels:
 * `Multiple mutations per row:` Is the result of skipping due to > 1 mutation in this row.
 * `Cut off` Is the result of skipping due to changes detailed past the 3' end of the gene.
+There should only be 2 cases of this.
 * `Exists in >1 resistance category:` Is the result of skipping due to the mutation belonging to > 1 resistance category for a given drug.